Rizky-Iqbal36/raw-blogs/typescript/decorators/make_your_life_easier_with_decorators.md

 }
 ```

-This will throw an error if the message is empty:
+This will throw an error as soon as you run the codes:

 ```typescript
 class ServiceA {